stanford-mast/pocket/README.md

 ## Running Pocket

-Follow the instructions in the [deploy README](https://github.com/stanford-mast/pocket/blob/master/deploy/README.md) to get started with a VPC for Pocket on AWS.
+Follow the 'Getting Started' instructions in the [deploy README](https://github.com/stanford-mast/pocket/blob/master/deploy/README.md) to get started with a VPC for Pocket on AWS.

 ```
 git clone https://github.com/stanford-mast/pocket